JaydenElliott/remote-linux-worker/docs/0064-remote-linux-worker.md

 Certificates
 - Self-signing certificates are not secure.
 The following would help increase security:
-  - Obtaining certificates from a reliable CA would be required at production.
+  - Obtaining certificates from a reliable CA would be required in production.
   - Public key pinning.
     - Reduces attack surface significantly but requires a significant amount of time and expertise to configure correctly.

-Authorization
-todo!
+The current authorization scheme is limited in usefulness and provides significant security risks.
+- Using an embedded name to verify a client is extremely sensitive to breaches.
+A simple brute force algorithm would be effective in bypassing this.

+The following would help increase authorization security.
+- Using a username/password login, OAUTH, JWTs or 2 factor auth.
+- Pairing above with a database would also allow client sessions to be persistent across multiple sessions.

 #### External Dependency - Tonic